Leka0207/CodingScripts/README.md

-# PythonScripts
+# Coding Scripts
-Welcome to the Python Scripts Repository!
-This repository provides open access to a collection of various Python scripts designed to help with different tasks, automate processes, and demonstrate coding techniques.
+Welcome to my Coding Scripts Repository!
+This repository provides open access to a collection of various scripts designed to help with different tasks, automate processes, and demonstrate coding techniques.

 # Features
 - Variety of Scripts: A wide range of scripts for different applications.